-You can adjust your meal plan online up to one week prior to the last day of finals.
+You can adjust your meal plan online until 12 p.m. on May 7.
 Also, during summer session or fall semester, any extra dining dollars will carry over into the following semester providing you've purchased a meal plan for that semester.
 Check your account balance before the end of each semester to make any necessary adjustments to your meal plan.

 Base cost: This is paid up front for the entire semester and covers non-food expenses to operate the dining commons, such as labor, utilities, equipment, and supplies.

 Dining dollars: This is the amount that can be spent for purchases.
 Each time you make a purchase, funds will be deducted from your account and your balance is displayed on the register.

 For more detailed information please reference the following article on Campus Meal Plans.

 For a comparison of all three plans, click here.

 If you plan to eat at least 14 meals every week in the dining commons, we recommend the Campus Meal Plan.

 If you're going to eat fewer than 14 meals every week in the dining commons, or you plan to eat most of your meals elsewhere on campus, such as the HUB, we recommend LionCash+ or the Commuter Meal Plan.